chuckylee/Lab1/README.md

 # SPI on AndroidThings

 ## Describe
+ Create an Android application running on Raspberry Pi 3 to:
  + Write blocks of data to an RFID card including
  + Continuously read an UID and the written data from an RFID card and display this information on a screen.